epfl-lara/stainless/core/src/sphinx/installation.rst

 Use Standalone Release (recommended)
 ------------------------------------

 1. Download the latest Stainless release from the `Releases page on GitHub <https://github.com/epfl-lara/stainless/releases>`_, under the **Assets** section.
 Make sure to pick the appropriate ZIP for your operating system.
-This release is bundled with Z3 4.8.14.
+This release is bundled with Z3 4.12.2 and cvc5 1.0.8.

 2. Unzip the the file you just downloaded to a directory.